-Women need around 46 grams of protein per day while men need around 56 grams (6).
+Women need at least 46 grams of protein per day while men need at least 56 grams (6).
+Depending on individual factors, you may need more than that for optimal functioning.
 This is why it’s crucial that vegetarians get enough protein if they don’t want to put their health at risk over time.

 Watch Out For Vitamin B-12 Deficiency

 B-12 is a vitamin which helps maintain healthy nerve cells and contributes to the production of DNA, so it’s pretty important (20)!
-This is why people who choose not to eat animal products need to rely on other sources for getting the nutrients they need – primarily from fortified cereals or from supplements of B-12 alone or combined with folic acid/folate.
+This is why people who choose not to eat animal products need to rely on other sources for getting the nutrients they need – primarily from fortified cereals, nutritional yeast, or from supplements of B-12 alone or combined with folic acid/folate.